hexops/gotextdiff/README.md

 ## Contributing

-We will only accept changes made upstream, please send any contributions to the upstream instead!
+We will only accept changes made [upstream](https://github.com/golang/tools/tree/master/internal/lsp/diff), please send any contributions to the upstream instead!
+Compared to the upstream, only import paths will be modified (to be non-`internal` so they are importable.)
+The only thing we add here is this README.

 ## License